hdShang/arxiv-daily/docs/cs-AI/2025-09-16/papers/250914284v1-the-sum-leaks-more-than-its-parts-compositional-privacy-risks-and-mi.md

 ---
 layout: default
-title: The Sum Leaks More Than Its Parts: Compositional Privacy Risks and Mitigations in Multi-Agent Collaboration
+title: "The Sum Leaks More Than Its Parts: Compositional Privacy Risks and Mitigations in Multi-Agent Collaboration"
 ---

 # The Sum Leaks More Than Its Parts: Compositional Privacy Risks and Mitigations in Multi-Agent Collaboration